Tips and tricks on how to clean shower floor and walls so you can keep a healthy and clean home with less effort.

 Step 1: Apply Cleaner and Scrub

-The very first thing you’ll want to do is dampen the floor and apply your cleaner that you chose.
-In my case, it’s dawn dish soap straight from the bottle.
+The very first thing you’ll want to do is dampen the floor and apply the cleaner that you chose.
+In your case, it’s dawn dish soap straight from the bottle.
 You don’t need to use a lot, a little bit of blue dawn goes a long way.

 When you’ve finished adding the dish soap to the floor, use your cloth to spread it around, making sure to cover the entire surface with the cleaner.